 Just like braids, twists are great add-ons for updos.
 Try twisting two twists together (boy that’s a tongue twister!) on either side to do a half crown updo.
 Accessorize it with small beads to finish off the look.

-Having a low-maintenance kinda day and don’t feel like styling your hair?
+Having a low-maintenance kinda day and don’t feel like hair styling?
 This casual half-up style is perfect for such days.
 Just pull back the Marley twists at the top of your head and tie them up.
 You can leave out a twist on either side to frame your face.

 The best thing about having Marley twists is the volume and length they add to your natural hair.
 You can style your hair in a half top knot, and it will still look thick.
 Not just that, it also looks super cool!